Skip to main content

 Growth Hormone Axis Optimization

-A primary focus of is the restoration of the growth hormone (GH) axis.
+A primary focus of peptide therapy is the restoration of the growth hormone (GH) axis.
 As individuals age, the hypothalamus produces less Growth Hormone-Releasing Hormone (GHRH), leading to a decline in pituitary GH secretion.
 This reduction contributes to decreased muscle mass, increased adiposity, lower energy levels, and diminished tissue repair.
 Peptide secretagogues are designed to counteract this decline.

 GHRH Analogs and GHRPs a Synergistic Approach